USB hub: Compatibility

+Power source

+USB PD

+Example how to calculate wattage consumption for a USB multiport hub with a USB PD port, and an HDMI port, connected to a smartphone and HDMI:

+Electrical plug

+Bus-powered hub (passive hub)

-A bus-powered hub (passive hub) is a hub that draws all its power from the host computer's USB interface.
+A bus-powered hub draws all its power from the host computer's USB interface.
 It does not need a separate power connection.
 However, many devices require more power than this method can provide and will not work in this type of hub.
 It may be desirable to use a bus-powered hub with self-powered external hard-disks, as the hard-disk may not spin down when the computer turns off or enters sleep mode while using a self-powered hub since the hard disk controller would continue to see a power source on the USB ports.

 All USB ports operate at 5 volts, but may draw or supply differing amounts of electric current.

+Limitations

 A USB's electric current is allocated in units of 100 mA up to a maximum total of 500 mA per port.
 Therefore, a compliant bus powered hub can have no more than four downstream ports and cannot offer more than four 100 mA units of current in total to downstream devices (since the hub needs one unit for itself).
 If a device requires more units of current than the port it is plugged into is able to supply, the operating system usually reports this to the user.